Could ‘Avengers: Endgame’ Trailer Flashback Sequences Tease Which Avenger Dies?

 “We think that the best stories have a definitive ending to a storyline.
 That’s certainly what’s going to happen next year with Avengers 4.”

-Robert Downey Jr. has long been rumored to be done with the role of Iron Man, however, he keeps returning in almost every subsequent film to dispel those rumors.
-These new flashback sequences recapping the origin stories of the first 3 Avengers who got their own solo movie before The Avengers in 2012, could reveal that one, if not all 3 of them may die in Avengers: Endgame.
+Robert Downey Jr. has long been rumored to be done with the role of Iron Man, but he keeps returning in almost every subsequent film to dispel those rumors.
+These new flashback sequences recapping the origin stories of the first 3 Avengers who got their own solo movie before The Avengers in 2012 could reveal that one, if not all three of them, may die in Avengers: Endgame.

-As per this comprehensive list from Screen Rant, Downey Jr, Hemsworth and Evans’ contracts all come to an end with Endgame (no pun intended).
+As per this comprehensive list from Screen Rant, Downey Jr, Hemsworth, and Evans’ contracts all come to an end with Endgame (no pun intended).
 So those flashbacks scenes paying tribute to their origin stories, seeing how their solo films launched the MCU, prior to their departure from the film franchise, would seem appropriate.

 Audiences will have to wait until the release of Avengers: Endgame on April 26 for confirmation.